zom-lang/zom/README.md

 [licence-badge]: https://img.shields.io/badge/License-MIT%20OR%20Apache--2.0-lightgrey

-Zom is a Ahead Of Time compiled programming language written in Rust, the code generation and compilation is made with LLVM.
+Zom is a Ahead Of Time compiled programming language, the code generation and compilation is made with LLVM.

 ## Features